leodaiub/supermarketapp-api/README.md

 ##### GET REQUEST BY ID

-Performing a GET request on with the params /market/:id will return a specific record from the database by it's ID.
+Performing a GET request with the params /market/:id will return a specific record from the database by it's ID.
 ```
 GET: https://supermarketappapi.leonardodaiub.com/market/:id
 ```